ebeshero/UpTransformation/2021-Virtual-Course-Notes.md

 * REMINDING Mia/Elisa to hit the RECORD button!
 * Posting Zoom recordings: here in the Google Doc

-Syllabus Monday
-Introduction to XPath in eXist-db and
+### Syllabus Monday: Introduction to XPath in eXist-db
-Getting started with XPath and eXide
+A. Getting started with XPath and eXide
-Simple XPath expressions
+B. Simple XPath expressions
-XPath in
+C. XPath in &lt;oXygen/&gt;
-XPath path expressions
+D. XPath path expressions
- *****5 minute break****
-XPath path steps
+E. XPath path steps

-Exploring document structures and data with XPath XPath functions for strings
+### Exploring document structures and data with XPath
+A. XPath functions for strings

 _______________________________________________________